snchild/sunspotdataanalysis/README.md

 # Data Analysis Results

 My first question that I had with this data was what is the cycle of sunspots, as described by this data?
+I calculated that the mean cycle length, as described by the data, is 10.87 years.

 My second question was __
 {Also list the answers you found by doing this analysis.}